Helmsen/Test-API-for-gRPC-Adapter/README.md

 1. start ContainerGrpcServerSupportedSpec
 2. start ContainerGraphQlServer
 3. start ContainerGraphQlClient

+We also provide three client/ server scenarios which are defined by three docker-compose files and can be run without any configuration.
+They are located in the folders with prefix "Compose" and compose the existing docker containers.

 ## ContainerGrpcServerSupportedSpec
 This container provides a nodejs implementation of the given gRPC service (specified in volume/main.proto).
 The implemented methods are supported by the current adapter version (ContainerGraphQlServer).